NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 ### How do I change my NuGet account username?

 - You cannot.
 As a matter of policy we do not allow the change of usernames as of yet.
+- The only way to change your username is to create a new account with the desired username.
+We recommend you delete your existing account before you create a new one, otherwise you will not be able to reuse your registered microsoft account.
 > [!Important]
 > Deleting the user will still **reserve** the `username`.
 You will not be able to reuse the same username again and **this includes the change of casings**.
 As an example if you created a user with username `mycoolname` and you want to change this to `MyCoolName`(casing changes), it will not be possible after deleting the user.

-- The only way to change your NuGet username is [delete your NuGet account](#how-to-delete-my-nuget-account) and to [register a new account](how-to-create-a-new-nuget-account) with correct username.
+- Follow the steps given in [delete your NuGet account](#how-to-delete-my-nuget-account) section and to [register a new account](#how-to-create-a-new-nuget-account) with correct username.

 ### How to delete my NuGet account?